Queen Margrethe’s Ruby Jubilee Festivities

 All the royal ladies reached into their jewellery vaults for the concert, with everyone wearing a tiara except for Princess Nathalie of Sayn-Wittgenstein-Berleburg (she went with diamond star hair ornaments instead).
 One of the biggest surprises, tiara-wise, was that Princess Theodora of Greece borrowed Aunt Daisy’s turquoise bandeau tiara.

 A dinner was held at the end of the concert.

-Click here to read more about the festivities, which continue later today (Danish time) with the Queen’s 500th State Council meeting, a balcony appearance, a church service and a gala dinner.Filed under Danish Royals
+Click here to read more about the festivities, which continue later today (Danish time) with the Queen’s 500th State Council meeting, a balcony appearance, a church service and a gala dinner.Filed under Denmark

-Tagged Accession, Concert, Margrethe II, Margrethe II's Ruby Jubilee, Tiaras.
+Tagged Accession, Concert, Margrethe II of Denmark, Margrethe II's Ruby Jubilee, Tiaras.